Automattic/create-content-model/README.md

 Feel free to open an issue in the repo to discuss your proposed improvement.
 Pull requests are welcome for bug fixes and enhancements.

 We built this as a prototype and may invest into it further based on level of interest.
-Our near term vision is outline in this [roadmap issue](https://github.com/Automattic/create-content-model/issues/77).
+Our near term vision is outlined in this [roadmap issue](https://github.com/Automattic/create-content-model/issues/77).

 ## Licensing
 [GNU General Public License](/LICENSE.md)